MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/EmissionFactor.md

 ms.author: cdmditeam
 ---

-# Emission factor in CloudforSustainabilitySharedDataModel(EmissionFactor)
+# Emission factor in Cloud for Sustainability shared data model(EmissionFactor)

 Conversion factor which takes activity data and converts quantities into greenhouse gas amounts and units.